Condercum: Other buildings

 It is believed that the apse contained a life-size statue of the god, as a full size head was found, together with the fragments of an arm and a leg.
 The head was adorned with a Celtic neck torc.

 A number of altar-stones were found, three of which were dedicated to Antenociticus, who is believed to be a Celtic deity.
 Another dedication to the "three lamiae" may likewise refer to local Celtic deities.

-Three hundred yards to the southwest of the fort, a bathhouse was discovered in 1751.
-The building had several rooms, which were probably the hot and cold rooms and dressing rooms normally found in such bathhouses.
+Thermal baths were discovered 300 m to the southwest of the fort.
+The building had several rooms, the hot, cold rooms and dressing rooms normally found in such baths.

-Just south of the vallum causeway, a third building was found.
-This was a large domestic building, believed to be a mansio, or resthouse for official travellers.
+Just south of the vallum causeway a large domestic building was found, believed to be a mansio (inn for official travellers).